Moduli space of $J$-holomorphic subvarieties

 Since $\mathcal J^{[S]}_{reg}$ is also path connected, any $\Theta_J$ would be symplectically isotopic to $\Theta_{J'}$ when both $J, J'\in \mathcal J^{[S]}_{reg}$.
 This follows the second statement. \end{proof}

-The same result does not hold in general.
-First, it does not hold for higher genus curves in rational surfaces: the hyperelliptic branch loci of the examples of \cite{OS} provide symplectic surfaces not homologous to holomorphic ones in rational surfaces.
+The same result does not hold for higher genus curves in rational surfaces: the hyperelliptic branch loci of the examples of \cite{OS} provide symplectic surfaces not homologous to holomorphic ones in rational surfaces.
 On the other hand, a fairly general construction of homologous nonisotopic tori in nonrational $4$-manifolds has been given by Fintushel and Stern \cite{FS}, and later by many others.
 However, our discussion in Section \ref{tori} and the argument we provide above could lead to some positive results on symplectic isotopy of tori.
-We hope to discuss it in a forthcoming paper.